Clover Health Ownership

 Clover Stock Ownership Analysis

-About 23.0% of the company shares are held by institutions such as insurance companies.
-The company recorded a loss per share of 0.09.
+About 26.0% of the company shares are held by institutions such as insurance companies.
+The book value of Clover Health was currently reported as 0.66.
+The company recorded a loss per share of 0.04.
 Clover Health Investments had not issued any dividends in recent years.
 Clover Health Investments, Corp. operates as a medicare advantage insurer in the United States.
 Clover Health Investments, Corp. was incorporated in 2014 and is based in Franklin, Tennessee.
 Clover Health operates under Healthcare Plans classification in the United States and is traded on NASDAQ Exchange.
 It employs 680 people.
 For more info on Clover Health Investments please contact the company at 201 432 2133 or go to https://www.cloverhealth.com.

 Clover Stock Institutional Investors